 - University of Kansas at Lawrence

-- University of Maine at Augusta, Farminton, Ft.
-Kent and Preque Isle
+- University of Maine at Augusta, Farmington, Ft.
+Kent and Presque Isle

 - University of Minnesota at Crookston, Duluth and Morris